Kings World Cup Clubs

 The Kings World Cup Clubs (formerly known as Kings World Cup, renamed to distinguish it from the Kings World Cup Nations) is an international seven-a-side football tournament featuring teams from various leagues from the Kings League, plus wildcards from other future international versions.
 It effectively serves as the Kings League's equivalent to the FIFA Club World Cup.

 History

 On 7 November 2023, a new tournament was announced, tentatively named the Kings League World Cup.
-It was announced as featuring 20 teams from the Kings League, with 10 teams from Spain and 10 from the Americas, along with teams from other countries, totaling 32 teams.
+It was announced as featuring 20 teams from the Kings League, with 10 from both Spain and the Americas, along with other countries.
 It was held in Mexico from 26 May to 8 June 2024.

 2024

 Following the announcement, it was confirmed that former Sweden striker Zlatan Ibrahimović would preside over the competition.

 The Kings World Cup officially began on Sunday, 26 May 2024, with Saiyans FC beating Youniors FC 2–0 in the opening match.
 The tournament was played in its initial phase in Mexico City.
 The so-called 'Final Four' changed its location and was held at the Estadio BBVA in Monterrey, where Porcinos FC became the champion after defeating G3X FC 5–3 in the final.